CzerPDX/art-portfolio/README.md

 ## Image Bucket
 A `Node.js` server that manages `PUT` requests to upload images to the server and is the location that images will be loaded from on the frontend.
 Holds the art portfolio images and serves them.

 Interface somewhat mirrors the way that a developer might interface with `S3`.
-This makes a future refactor to use `S3` smoother as well as spreading the load of serving large images to another server.
+This makes a future refactor to use `S3` smoother and also spreads the load of serving large images to another server.

 [Link to Image Bucket GitHub](https://github.com/CzerPDX/image-bucket)